Avaray/esp32-bme280-micropython-weather-station/README.md

 # Configuring device

-You need to create and upload `config.py` file to your device.
+You need to modify `config.py` file to make it work.
-For the safety reasons it is not included in this repository.

 ```python
 # Name for your device (optional)